JalenLT/JalenLT/README.md

 # Hi, I'm Stefan

-**Full-stack Developer | IT Analyst/Programmer | Laravel · React · TypeScript**
+**Full-stack Developer | Laravel · React · TypeScript**

-I’m a full-stack developer and IT Analyst/Programmer who enjoys learning new technologies and building tools that make people’s lives a little easier.
+I’m a full-stack developer who enjoys learning new technologies and building tools that make people’s lives a little easier.
 Most of my work involves **JavaScript, TypeScript, PHP, Laravel, and React**, and lately I’ve been spending more time with **Python** and **cloud development using AWS**.

 ---